-Cara studies modern and contemporary Chinese literature and film, specializing in science fiction from the PRC, Taiwan, and Hong Kong.
-Her dissertation explores contemporary Chinese-language science fiction as a genre that maintains continuity with pre-modern and modern Chinese literary traditions, while at the same time both upholding and subverting conventions of Western science fiction to highlight the societal significance of themes such as environmentalism and Chinese identity formation.
+Cara’s dissertation, Genre Transgressions and (Trans)Nationalism in Chinese Science Fiction, analyzes contemporary literary and cinematic works of science fiction from the PRC, Taiwan, and Hong Kong.
+It argues that these works maintain continuity with pre-modern and modern Chinese literature, while at the same time both upholding and subverting genre conventions of Western science fiction, thereby estranging local Chinese literary traditions to comment on the region’s political and social realities.

 - M.A.
 University of California Santa Barbara